-Warren, MI – September 13, 2016 – On September 21, 2016, Weldaloy will have the honor of hosting the Michigan Aerospace Manufacturers Association (MAMA) briefing on the scope of the Ground-based Midcourse Defense (GMD) system project.
-The meeting will be held in Weldaloy’s new office space that contains a state-of-the-art training facility in Warren, MI, which is located just outside of Detroit.
+Warren, Michigan – September 13, 2016 – On September 21, 2016, Weldaloy will have the honor of hosting the Michigan Aerospace Manufacturers Association (MAMA) briefing on the scope of the Ground-based Midcourse Defense (GMD) system project.
+The meeting will be held in Weldaloy’s new office space that contains a state-of-the-art training facility in Warren, Michigan, which is located just outside of Detroit.

 Speakers at the event will include Mr. Riki Ellison, Chairman of the Missile Defense Advocacy Alliance, Mr. John Simmons, Managing Partner of The Roosevelt Group, Mr. Daniel J. Shanahan, Senior Manager, GMD with Boeing Strategic Missile and Defense Systems, and Ms. Champagne Bell, Manager, Small/Diverse Business & Strategic Alliances, Boeing Military Aircraft, Global Services & Support, Phantom Works and Commodities & Services.

 Topics for the meeting will include the potential economic impact on the region in which missile fields will be located, Boeing’s supply chain requirements, how local companies can participate, and what expectations there are for suppliers, as well as what it takes to become a supplier.